Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 There exists a bijection between the stable gradings of $\fg$ and its dual Lie algebra $\Lg$ such that the stable orbits in $V_P^*$ and $\Lg_1$ can be matched bijectively (see Lemma \ref{l:GIT isom}):

-Then it is conjectured in \cite[Conjecture 1.1]{Chen}, originally by Yun, that in the de Rham setting, eigenvalue $\cE_\phi$ coming from an epipelagic automorphic datum is the same as the $\theta$-connection defined from the corresponding stable grading and stable orbit.
+Then it is conjectured in \cite[Conjecture 1.1]{Chen}, originally by Yun, that in the de Rham setting, the eigenvalue $\cE_\phi$ coming from an epipelagic automorphic datum is the same as the $\theta$-connection defined from the corresponding stable grading and stable orbit.
 When $P=I$, this is the main result of \cite{Zhu}.

-Our main result confirms the conjectural correspondence between epipelagic automorphic data and $\theta$-connections for a large family of stable gradings: \begin{thm}(Theorem \ref{t:main}) Consider a stable inner grading of order $m$ on $\Lg$ with Kac coordinate $s_0>0$ such that the unique stable inner grading of order $m$ on $\fg$ also satisfies $s_0>0$.
-Let $X\in\Lg_1$ be a stable vector and $\phi\in V_P^*$ a stable functional such that the corresponding orbits match under the bijection in~\eqref{bijection}.
-Then \begin{itemize} \item [(i)] The Hecke eigenvalue $\cE_\phi$ is isomorphic to the $\theta$-connection $\nabla^X$.
+Our main result confirms the conjectural correspondence between epipelagic automorphic data and $\theta$-connections for a large family of stable gradings: \begin{thm}(Theorem \ref{t:main}) Assume both stable inner gradings of order $m$ on $\Lg$ and $\fg$ have Kac coordinate $s_0>0$.
+For a stable vector $X$ and the corresponding stable functional $\phi$, $\nabla^X$ is isomorphic to the Hecke eigenvalue $\cE_\phi$. \end{thm}